 - The department recognizes that there are substantive legal, ethical, and cultural expectations and considerations that must be acknowledged and strictly adhered to with regard to the care, use and stewardship of human remains.

 - Undergraduate instruction shall be undertaken primarily with casts and replicas, not actual skeletal material.
 In special cases where actual skeletal material may be used in teaching, anyone who is to handle the remains must first be instructed as to the proper methods for doing so.
 Any human remains must be stored in a secure facility, and their usage supervised to ensure that they are handled appropriately.
 Any and all human remains are treated with dignity and respect.

 - Descendant communities have a right to control the disposition of their ancestral and affiliated remains, as is specified in both federal and state law.
-The disposition and use of such remains will always be in accordance with any agreements made with descendant or affiliated communities and federal and state accords such as the Native American Graves Protection Acts (NAGPRA).
+The disposition and use of such remains will always be in accordance with any agreements made with descendant or affiliated communities and federal and state accords such as the Native American Graves Protection and Repatriation Act (NAGPRA).